shikharbahl/neural-dynamic-policies/README.md

 ```

 ### 1) Installation and Usage
   1. This code is based on [PyTorch](https://pytorch.org/).
-A requirement for this code is [MuJoCo 1.5](http://www.mujoco.org/).
-To install and setup the code, run these commands:
+This code needs [MuJoCo 1.5](http://www.mujoco.org/) to run.
+To install and setup the code, run the following commands:
   ```Shell
   #create directory for data and add dependencies
   cd neural-dynamic-polices; mkdir data/